Metropolitans Basketball Club

-Metropolitans 92 is a French professional basketball club that is based in Levallois-Perret, in the Paris metropolitan area.
+Metropolitans Basketball Club (commonly referred as Metropolitans), is a French professional basketball club that is based in Levallois-Perret, in the Paris metropolitan area.
 The club was established in 2007, as Paris-Levallois Basket.
-Its home arena is the Palais des sports Marcel-Cerdan, which has a seating capacity of 4,000 people.
+Their home arena is the Palais des sports Marcel-Cerdan, which has a seating capacity of 4,000 people.
 Levallois has won two titles thus far, winning the French Federation Cup and the Match des Champions (French Supercup), both in 2013.

-The team is most known for being the former club of Victor Wembanyama, who went on to play in the National Basketball Association (NBA) after being selected number one in the 2023 NBA draft after his sole season with Metropolitans.
-In 2024, the team, after finishing in last place, was relegated to the Nationale Masculine 1 league.
+The team is best known for being the former club of Victor Wembanyama, who was selected first overall in the 2023 NBA draft after his sole season with Metropolitans, and became one of the best players in the National Basketball Association (NBA).
+In 2024, after finishing in last place of the Élite 2, the team was relegated to the Nationale Masculine 1.